brianwoo/udemy_master_go_programming/README.md

 # Map
 - Reference Type
-  - Map Header --> data structure
+  - Map Header (addr of data structure) --> data structure
   - When a map is assigned to another map (m1 := m2), the header of m2 is copied to m1.
   - Both map headers point to the same data structure
 - Cannot use Float as a key